-- The Seminole Tribe of Florida (STOF) contributed approximately 61% of the School's revenues or approximately \$1.2 million for the fiscal year ending June 30, 2018.
+- The Seminole Tribe of Florida (STOF) contributed approximately 75% of the School's revenues or approximately \$5.3 million for the School's Fiscal Year ending June 30, 2018.
 This significant support of the School by the STOF has enabled the school to offer a rich and comprehensive academic program to those students attending Pemayetv Emahakv.
-The school enjoys extensive use of technology as each classroom is equipped with computers, electronic instruction boards (Smart Boards), document cameras (Elmo projectors), Satellite TVs w/DVD-DVR capabilities, LCD projectors, and listening centers.
-Each first through eighth grade student is provided his/her own Apple lap top computer.
+The school enjoys extensive use of technology as each classroom is equipped with computers, electronic instruction boards (Smart Boards), document cameras (Elmo projectors), LCD projectors, and listening centers.
+Each Pre-Kindergarten through eighth grade student is provided his/her own Apple lap top computer.
 The School is at the cutting edge of K-8 instructional usage of technology in the classroom.
-Apple iPads are provided to ESE students and are available throughout multiple stations in K-8 classrooms. - Generous STOF support also affords extensive professional development opportunities including participation in state and national conferences for teachers and administrators. - Because Pemayetv Emahakv is a charter school focusing on the rich tradition and culture of the Seminole people, STOF is a committed supporter as it devotes substantial monetary and human resources to ensure that its language and culture are preserved and shared for future generations.
+Apple iPads are provided to ESE students and are available throughout multiple stations in PK-8 classrooms. - Generous STOF support also affords extensive professional development opportunities including participation in state and national conferences for teachers and administrators. - Because Pemayetv Emahakv is a charter school focusing on the rich tradition and culture of the Seminole people, STOF is a committed supporter as it devotes substantial monetary and human resources to ensure that its language and culture are preserved and shared for future generations.